crazylogic03/UKTHV/README.md

 ## Academic Integrity

-All analysis, code, and recommendations in this repository must be the original work of the team listed above.
-Free-riding is tracked via GitHub Insights and pull request history.
-Any mismatch between the contribution matrix and actual commit history may result in individual grade adjustments.
+All analysis, code, and recommendations are the original work of the UKTHV team.
+No pre-cleaned datasets, copied dashboards, or reused templates were used.

 ---

-*Newton School of Technology - Data Visualization & Analytics | Capstone 2*